Samara culture: Pottery

 Pottery consists mainly of egg-shaped beakers with pronounced rims.
 They were not able to stand on a flat surface, suggesting that some method of supporting or carrying must have been in use, perhaps basketry or slings, for which the rims would have been a useful point of support.
 The carrier slung the pots over the shoulder or onto an animal.

 Decoration consists of circumferential motifs: lines, bands, zig-zags or wavy lines, incised, stabbed or impressed with a comb.
 These patterns are best understood when seen from the top.
 They appear then to be a solar motif, with the mouth of the pot as the sun.
 Later developments of this theme show that in fact the sun is being represented.

 Sacrificial objects

 The culture is characterized by the remains of animal sacrifice, which occur over most of the sites.
 There is no indisputable evidence of riding, but there were horse burials, the earliest in the Old World.
 Typically the head and hooves of cattle, sheep, and horses are placed in shallow bowls over the human grave, smothered with ochre.
 Some have seen the beginning of the horse sacrifice in these remains, but this interpretation has not been more definitely substantiated.
-We know that the Indo-Europeans sacrificed both animals and people, like many other cultures.
+It is known that the Indo-Europeans sacrificed both animals and people, like many other cultures.